berndverst/berndverst/README.md

 I'm a Software Engineer, Product Manager and Developer Advoacate passionate about making developer tooling and products more intuitive for new users and seasoned experts alike.
 I also enjoy working on products that connect people or free up time for the things that truly matter.
 I like mentoring folks of all ages and backgrounds transitioning to the technology industry.

 In terms of technology I mostly work with Python, Go, Java, Docker, Kubernetes and a variety of cloud services.
-I am a contributor to [Kubeflow](https://kubeflow.org) and blog occassionally at https://bernd.dev and https://dev.to/berndverst.
+I am a contributor to [Dapr](https://dapr.io) and blog occassionally at https://bernd.dev.

-As a member of the software engineering team in Azure CTO Incubations (Office of the Azure CTO) at Microsoft I spend a lot of time thinking about open source approaches to cloud and developer infrastructure and tooling.
+I spend a lot of time thinking about open source approaches to cloud and developer infrastructure and tooling.

 ## Find me here on the internet
 - Twitter: [@berndverst](https://twitter.com/berndverst)